wballard/VariableSky/api.markdown

 Things to know about hooks:

-* Hooks are always on an `href` or wildcard pattern
+* Hooks are always on a data path
-* You can have multiple hooks of each type on an `href`
+* You can have multiple hooks of each type for the same path
-* If you have multiple hooks of each type on the same `href`, they fire in the order they are attached
+* If you have multiple hooks, they fire in the order they are attached
-* **Hooks are always from /, even if you mount at another url**

 A hook is a function, with the following parameters.